 Cherry Shrimp Temperature

-Like a betta fish, red cherry shrimp can tolerate a relatively wide temperature range, with optimal temperatures being 72-80 degrees Fahrenheit (22-27 degrees Celsius).
+Cherry shrimp can tolerate a relatively wide range of temperatures, with optimal temperatures being 72-80 Fahrenheit (22-27 Celsius).

 Red Cherry Shrimp Tank Mates